Quantum Simulation of Non-Unitary Dynamics via Amplitude-Phase Separation: Proofs and Extensions of Phase-Driven APS

-where we assume the block-encoding of $L$ is fixed and easy to handle.
-For processing $e^{-iA_2hm}$ ($m=1,\cdots,N_m$), we can adopt a method similar to binary representation in computers, using the QSVT approach to implement $e^{-iA_2 h 2^j}$ ($j=1,\cdots,\lfloor\log N_m\rfloor$) quantumly \cite{SILow2019Interaction}, the query complexity to prepare $e^{-iH_2 h 2^j}$ is at most
+where we assume the block-encoding of $A_1$ is fixed and easy to handle.
+For processing $e^{-iA_2hm}$ ($m=0,\cdots,N_m-1$), we can adopt a method similar to binary representation in computers, using the QSVT approach to implement $e^{-iA_2 h 2^j}$ ($j=1,\cdots,\lfloor\log N_m\rfloor$) quantumly~\cite{Low2019Interaction}, the query complexity to prepare $e^{-iA_2 h 2^j}$ is at most

-Since each $e^{-iA_2 h m}$ can be represented by at most $\lceil\log N_m\rceil$ existing operators with coefficient $1$, using the result in Remark \ref{remark:B3}, to achieve an error of $\varepsilon^\prime=\frac{\varepsilon}{\log N_m}$, the required overall gate complexity is at most
+Since each $e^{-iA_2 h m}$ can be represented by at most $\lceil\log N_m\rceil$ existing operators with coefficient $1$, using the result in Remark~\ref{remark:B3}, to achieve an error of $\varepsilon^\prime=\frac{\varepsilon}{\log N_m}$, the required overall gate complexity is at most

-where we used the low bound of $N_m$ from Theorem \ref{theorem:B1}, i.e.
+where we used the lower bound of $N_m$ from Theorem~\ref{theorem:B1}, i.e.

 with $\hat{L}_{\max}=\|[A_1,A_2]\|\le2A_{\max}^2$.
-It is obvious that the gate complexity is logarithmic with respect to the error tolerance $\varepsilon$, which ensures the feasibility of the quantum algorithm.
-Furthermore, using the conclusions from Theroem \ref{theorem:B1}, one can use a Dyson series to approximate $e^{\int_0^tA_p(s)\d s}$ and can have
+This implies that the gate complexity is logarithmic with respect to the error tolerance $\varepsilon$, which ensures the feasibility of the quantum algorithm.
+Furthermore, using the conclusions from Theorem~\ref{theorem:B1}, one can use a Dyson series to approximate $e^{-\int_0^tA_p(s)\d s}$ and obtain

-For the number of qubits, using the calculation for $N_m$ in Eq. (\ref{equ:independent:6}), we obtain
+For the number of qubits, using the calculation for $N_m$ in Eq.~(\ref{equ:independent:6}), we obtain

-For the query and gate complexity for $e^{\int_0^t A_p(s) \d s}$ regarding $\mathrm{HAM}_P$, one first needs to evaluate the norm of the coefficient for $Q_k$.
+For the query and gate complexity for $e^{-\int_0^t A_p(s) \d s}$ regarding $\mathrm{HAM}_P$, one first needs to evaluate the norm of the coefficient for $Q_k$.
 It is straightforward to see that

-Applying the result from Theorem \ref{theorem:B1} and Remark \ref{remark:B3} and setting $\varepsilon^{\prime\prime}=\frac{\varepsilon}{M}$, we conclude that the number of required queries is at most $M$, and queries to $\mathrm{HAM}_P$ is at most
+Applying the result from Theorem~\ref{theorem:B1} and Remark~\ref{remark:B3} and setting $\varepsilon^{\prime\prime}=\frac{\varepsilon}{M}$, we conclude that the number of required queries is at most $M$, and queries to $\mathrm{HAM}_P$ is at most

 This completes the proof. \end{proof} \end{lemma}